 - Diffuse at home to eliminate allergy trigger in the air

 - Add 1-2 drops of lemon oil to water in order to help with pH balance

-- Mix few drops of lemon oil into water and spray it on sheets, pillows and curtain to disinfect.
+- Mix few drops of lemon oil into the water and spray it on sheets, pillows, and curtain to disinfect.
 This can be really helpful during season change.

 Lemongrass Essential Oil

 Lemongrass oil is powerful oil so it should always be diluted to avoid any skin irritation.
 This oil acts great in relaxing muscle tension.
 Extracted from the steam distillation of dried lemongrass, this oil offers enormous benefits such as reducing depression, relieving pain, inhibiting microbial growth, healing wounds, stimulating urination, battling infections and curing fungal infections.